 Massachusetts residents are being warned of yet another instance of food contamination.
-This most recent incident involves certain products produced by Farm Rich, including mini-pizzas, mini-quesadillas and cheese steaks.
-The United States Department of Agriculture has recalled these products after determining they may have been contaminated with the E. coli bacteria.
+This most recent incident involves certain products produced by Farm Rich, including mini-pizzas, mini-quesadillas, and cheesesteaks.
+The United States Department of Agriculture has recalled these products after determining they may have been contaminated with E. coli bacteria.
 The products were sold in Walmart stores located in several states, including Massachusetts.

-Safe food handling both at the manufacturing plant, at stores and at the home can all contribute to ensuring no one falls ill to E. coli.
-But should someone become sick due to unsafe food products, they may be able to bring a products liability suit to recover for their losses.
+Safe food handling both at the manufacturing plant, at stores, and at the home can all contribute to ensuring no one falls ill to E. coli.
+But should someone become sick due to unsafe food products, they may be able to bring a product liability suit to recover for their losses.

 Source: WoonsocketPatch, “State Health Department Warns of E Coli Contamination,” Rob Borkowski, April 2, 2013